How Long Does It Take To Get a New Debit Card? Debit Card Replacement Process Explained

 - Request a Privacy Virtual Card

-You can choose between free (for domestic transactions) and paid pricing plans:
+You can choose between four pricing plans:

 Privacy Cards can be used at most merchants and websites that accept U.S. credit or debit card payments.
 Residents over 18 years of age with a checking account at a U.S. bank or credit union are eligible to request Privacy Cards.